warrickball/tomso/joss-paper/paper.md

-form around the mid-20th century, many programs have been written to produce models and predict their frequencies and correspondingly many custom data formats have been defined, with varying levels of ease-of-use and interoperability.  `tomso`'s main purpose is to provide a high-level interface for parsing data in these formats and simplify research that uses them.
+form around the mid-20th century, many programs have been written to produce models and predict their frequencies and correspondingly many custom data formats have been defined, with varying levels of ease-of-use and interoperability.  `tomso`'s main purpose is to provide a compact interface for parsing data in these formats and simplify research that uses them.